The device supports

 New connections can be made between different segments for the next packet.

-congestion problems caused by high-bandwidth devices and a large number of
+caused by high-bandwidth devices and large number of users.

 cause significant congestion in Ethernet networks, an effective solution is

 half-duplex mode, which means that stations can either receive or transmit.
 In

 full-duplex mode, which is configurable on these interfaces, two stations can